-Dr. Elisa Dainese is an architect and historian and she is currently Assistant Professor for Architecture at Dalhousie University.
-She works on issues of postcolonial history and theory, global history, globalization, modernism, and architectural design and urbanization with a focus on the transoceanic exchanges among Africa, Europe and the Americas.
+Dr. Elisa Dainese is an architect and historian and she is currently Assistant Professor of Architecture at Dalhousie University.
+She works on issues of postcolonial history and theory, global history, globalization, modernism, architectural design and urbanization with a focus on the transoceanic exchanges across Africa, Europe and the Americas.
 In 2012, she obtained a PhD in Architectural Composition from the IUAV University of Venice, with a dissertation focused on post-war architecture, Team Ten, Aldo van Eyck, and the fascination for Dogon architecture of Mali (Africa).
-She started her career as EU-licensed architect in the Atelier of Prof. Arch.
+She started her career as an EU-licensed architect in the Atelier of Prof. Arch.
 Boris Podrecca (Wien, Austria) and in the Italian office of Prof. Arch.
 Aurelio Galfetti (Lugano, Switzerland) where she worked on public and private projects of urban and architectural design.
-Her research has received grants, fellowships, and awards from Columbia University (Italian Academy of Advanced Studies in America, 2016-17), Bruno Zevi Foundation (Bruno Zevi Prize for best historical-critical essay of the year, 2017), the Canadian Centre for Architecture (CCA, 2018), and the Mellon Foundation funded Global History of Architecture Teaching Collaborative (MIT, School of Architecture + Planning, 2017-19).
-In 2013-16 she was the recipient of a three-year Marie Curie International fellowship funded by the EU and developed in connection with Harvard University (Department of African and African American Studies), the University of Pennsylvania (History of Art Department), and the University of Venice (IUAV, Faculty of Architecture).
+Her research has received grants, fellowships, and awards from Columbia University (Italian Academy of Advanced Studies in America, 2016-17), the Bruno Zevi Foundation (Bruno Zevi Prize for historical-critical essays, 2017), the Canadian Centre for Architecture (CCA, 2018), and the Mellon Foundation funded Global History of Architecture Teaching Collaborative (MIT, School of Architecture + Planning, 2017-19).
+In 2013-16, she was the recipient of a three-year Marie Curie International fellowship funded by the EU and developed in connection with Harvard University (Department of African and African American Studies), the University of Pennsylvania (History of Art Department), and the University of Venice (IUAV, Faculty of Architecture).
 She is currently working on the development of a manuscript with the results of the research where she will explore the key role that sub-Saharan traditions played in the historical and conceptual refashioning of modern European and North American architecture from the 1940s to the 1970s.
 Elisa Dainese is the author of articles and essays in Time Frames (2017), the Journal of the Society of Architectural Historians (Dec 2015), New Urban Configurations (2014), Nuove qualità del vivere in periferia (2013), EAEA11 2013: Envisioning Architecture (2013), Landscape and Imagination (2013), and Catalogo della Mostra Internazionale Triennale d’Architettura Milano (2012).
 She has participated in numerous international conferences in Europe and the US and served as an organizing team member of both the Venice Biennale of Architecture (2010), IUAV AFRICA – Rwanda Pavilion, and of the Milan Triennale of Architecture (2013) where she focused on the Great Green Wall projects of Africa and China.